 Park only in designated areas.
 Campground areas are for individuals paying the appropriate camping fee.
 Day Use and Fishing patrons are to park only in the day use areas.
 If you would like to occupy a campsite for the day please inform the gate staff upon entering so that the appropriate fee can be accessed.

 Stop The Quagga: Please help us prevent invasive mussels from entering the reservoir.
 Boaters are required to certify their boat is mussel free every time they launch their boat.
-If you have been to an infected water (Lake Powell and Deer Creek are currently on the list) you must decontaminate your vessel.
+If you have been to an infected water (Lake Powell or out of state) you must decontaminate your vessel.
 The two options to do this are professional decontamination or self decontaminating your boat.
 To self decontaminate follow the steps below:

 - Clean all plants, fish, mussels, and mud off of your boat